ghoomfrog/universe/README.md

 You can also create pull requests enhancing an existing idea and describing the reasoning behind your changes.
 If you want to contribute in other ways to an idea, open a labeled issue about it.

-[^topics]: e.g. computer science, health and geology
+[^topics]: e.g. mechanics, health or computer science

 # Guidelines